EduardoCorazon/Piscript/README.md

 # Piscript
-Project mostly for getting aquainted with github Simple script that runs an Nmap
+Project mostly for getting aquainted with github Simple script that runs an Nmap and Metasploit